Freely-Given-org/Biblelator/Documentation/Installation.md

         depending on your Python3 version number.
     This test run of the program should just display the Biblelator version number and then exit immediately.
+    If you see the error "ImportError: No module named tkinter", check in case you are accidentally using Python 2 rather than Python 3.
     If the program does not run, please copy the contents of the command window, and paste them into the comment box at http://Freely-Given.org/Contact.html.